stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 fromOption _ (Some y) = y
 fromOption x None     = x
 ```

+The lower-case `a` is again a *type parameter*.
+You can read
+the type signature as follows: "For any type `a`, given a *value*
+of type `a`, and an `Option a`, we can return a value of
+type `a`."
+Note, that `fromOption` knows nothing else about
+`a`, other than it being a type.
+It is therefore not possible,
+to conjure a value of type `a` out of thin air.
+We *must* have
+a value available to deal with the `None` case.

 The pendant to `fromOption` for `Maybe` is called `fromMaybe`
 and is available from module `Data.Maybe` from the *base* library.